Kryptos K4 remains unsolved.

 Kryptos K4 has been unsolved for 35 years.
 In that time, thousands of people have independently tried the same approaches (Vigenère with every keyword, columnar transposition at every width, Beaufort with every alphabet) and hit the same walls, alone, with no way to know someone else already tried it.

 This site is an attempt to fix that.
-Every approach we’ve tested is documented with its parameters, its score, and a command you can run to verify the result yourself.
-If an idea has already been eliminated, you’ll know before you spend a week on it.
-If it hasn’t, you’ll know that too.
+Every recorded approach is documented with its parameters, score, scope limits, and a command you can run to verify the result yourself.
+If an idea has already failed inside a bounded test envelope, you’ll know that before you spend a week on it.

 The project started as one person’s obsession with a sculpture and grew into a collaboration between a human researcher and Claude, an AI that turned out to be an excellent partner for exhaustive cryptanalysis.
 The codebase is open source.
 The findings are reproducible.
 The failures are documented as carefully as the successes.